-Roots are in the Google and Amazon homegrown software stacks
+Roots are in the Google, Amazon, Facebook homegrown software stacks

-Wikipedia: "A NoSQL database provides a mechanism for storage and retrieval of data that use looser consistency models than traditional relational databases in order to achieve horizontal scaling and higher availability.
-Some authors refer to them as "Not only SQL" to emphasize that some NoSQL systems do allow SQL-like query language to be used."
+A NoSQL system provides a mechanism for storage and retrieval of data that uses looser consistency models than traditional relational databases in order to achieve horizontal scaling and higher availability.

+NoSQL comes from "Not SQL" or "Not only SQL" to emphasize that some NoSQL systems allow SQL-like queries.